KarneyenkaDzmitry/cucumber-json-reporter-to-html/README.md

 ## N.B.
 ### How store and use too long string in json file
-The isiest way is to store the long string as an array:<br>
+The easiest way is to store the long string as an array:<br>
 `{"long string" : [`<br>
             `"<body><header>",`<br>
             `"<nav class=\"navbar navbar-default navbar-static-top\" role=\"navigation\">",`<br>